sshra/jQuery-vertical-ajust/README.md

 # jQuery-vertical-ajust
-jQuery vertical ajustment plugin
+Here is a jQuery vertical ajustment plugin.

-If you need ajust this list:
+If you need transform this list:

 ![inline-block list](vertical-empties.png)

-to this one:
+to this one, where inline blocks fit vertically to each other:

 ![ajausted inline-block list](vertical-ajusted.png)

+You need to do 3 easy steps.

 ## STEP 1 - get a plugin